Psychedelic/cap-docs/docs/overview/what-is-cap.md

 ## Early Data Redundancy Off-chain 🗄️
-We also know that it is early on the Internet Computer ecosystem, and for CAP as well when it releases, so on release CAP will backup data off-chain as extra redundancy, and at no cost.
-To ensure we can be ready and fail-safe.
+We know that it's still early days for the Internet Computer, and for CAP, so on release of CAP, Psychedelic will backup all CAP data off-chain for extra data security/redundancy, and at no cost to CAP or it's users.

+In the short-term future we will look into periodically backing up data to Filecoin as well.
+This is to ensure data can never be lost, even in the unlikely event of an IC upgrade that corrupts data.